TEL: 213.617.5561

 Areas of Practice

 Represented Medco Health Solutions, Inc. in a class action suit brought by California retail pharmacists against the pharmacy benefits management industry based on alleged violations of state law, including California’s Business & Professions Code Section 17200 et. seq.
-The case is presently pending in federal district court.

 Represented Credit Suisse in Enron-related securities litigation brought by several investment funds in California state court.
 Mr. Landry was involved in developing defense strategies and conducting key offensive discovery of individuals responsible for the plaintiffs' investment decisions.

 Represented Philip Morris U.S.A. in defending nationwide class action antitrust cases pending in state and federal courts.
 The plaintiffs alleged Sherman Act Section 1 violations for cigarette price-fixing by the major manufacturers.
 The cases were filed in 2000 and the federal direct purchaser claims were dismissed after Philip Morris and the other defendants obtained summary judgment.
 The team led the briefing in the district court and in prevailing on appeal.
 Mr. Landry’s role included developing Philip Morris’ economic expert proof and opposing class certification in several state court purchaser actions.
-Mr. Landry continues to represent Phillip Morris in a remaining state court case.

 Represented Zero.Net, an internet incubator and holding company, and several of its directors and affiliates, in federal securities fraud litigation brought by key investors who sued after the collapse of the company's stock price.
 Mr. Landry handled all aspects of the litigation, including developing a loss causation defense and defeating plaintiffs' early efforts to attach the client's California assets.
 After narrowing the pleadings, and conducting discovery, John settled the litigation in a manner favorable to the client.